lhartmanis/compound-screen/new_RNA_inference/readme.md

 The pipeline consists of four separate steps:

 ### 1) Conversion counting from sequencing data
-This step counts the number of observed mismatches to the reference genome observed in each sequencing reads and computes conversion and error probabilities.
+This step counts the number of observed mismatches to the reference genome observed in each sequencing read and computes probabilities of errors and specific conversions.
 This is performed by the script `stranded_conversion_rates_and_probs.py`

 #### Input
 Configuration file in yaml-format.